MariekePop/Thesis_Anomaly_Prediction/README.md

 # Thesis_Anomaly_Prediction
-Bachelor's Thesis Artificial Intelligence for ChipSoft
+Bachelor's Thesis in Artificial Intelligence for ChipSoft